keptn/keptn/CONTRIBUTING.md

 For contributions to Keptn, please fork the Keptn repository and work in a branch.
 More information about forking is written down in the [docs/fork](docs/fork.md).

-We are following the [git branching model described in this blog post](https://nvie.com/posts/a-successful-git-branching-model/), however we try to avoid the extra step of the `develop` branch and instead work directly on the `master` branch.
+We are following the [git branching model described in this blog post](https://nvie.com/posts/a-successful-git-branching-model/), however, we try to avoid the extra step of the `develop` branch and instead work directly on the `master` branch.

 * If you work on a new feature, patch, or bugfix, [fork the repository](docs/fork.md), branch away from the `master` branch and use the following schema for naming your branches: